dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 Description:

-During a TXT heap walk an invalid/zero next table offset value was found.
+During a TXT heap walk, an invalid/zero next table offset value was found.
 This indicates the TXT heap is malformed.
-The TXT heap is initialized by the pre-launch environment so the issue most likely originates there.
+The TXT heap is initialized by the pre-launch environment, so the issue most likely originates there.
 It could also be a sign of an attempted attack.
-In addition, ACM is also responsible for manipulating parts of the TXT heap so the issue could be due to a bug in the platform's ACM module.
+In addition, ACM is also responsible for manipulating parts of the TXT heap, so the issue could be due to a bug in the platform's ACM module.

 ======  =============================